Dylan-Bollard/Karabiner-Elements-JSON-Code/scripts/README.md

 Here is the collection of scripts I've written.
 If you have anything to add or to edit, just let me know.

 The formula becomes pretty easy once you realize how to use it.
-It would be beneficial for someone to map more functiuon
+It would be beneficial for someone to map more functions.

+I've also created different profile variations for different applications.
+ + General Function (windows keyboard with macOS)
+ + VIM
+ + LaTex Editing

 # VIM